 Making of Bonde /Boondi:

-- Take sufficient white oil with 75g ghee in a deep bottom pan and heat it over high flame.
-(I have used a mixture of Ghee-oil for frying while bonde can be fried with either oil or ghee also).
+- Take sufficient white oil with 75g ghee in a deep bottom pan and heat it over a high flame.
+(I have used a mixture of ghee oil for frying while bonde can be fried with either oil or ghee also).

-- We need round shaped boondi for making “Darbesh”.
+- We need round round-shaped boondi for making “Darbesh”.

 - For making boondi we need two perforated ladles (one for frying and another for making boondis).

-- Take a ladle/ jhara and place it over the hot oil in the wok (6-7 inch above).
+- Take a ladle/ jhara and place it over the hot oil in the wok (6-7 inches above).

 - Keep the flame on the higher side.

-- Take one big spoon full of batter and pour it on the perforated ladle and spread with the spoon lightly.
+- Take one big spoonful of batter pour it on the perforated ladle and spread with the spoon lightly.

-- Now, fry the boondis till they cooked properly but don’t over fry boondis as we don’t need crispy boondis for making “Darbesh “.
+- Now, fry the boondis till they cook properly but don’t over-fry boondis as we don’t need crispy boondis for making “Darbesh “.

 - Following this step use entire batter including the colored batter to get a plate full of colorful boondi.